-I am a SSHRC Postdoctoral Research Fellow in the Department of Philosophy at McGill University.
-As of January 2018, I will be a Lecturer in Philosophy at Royal Holloway University of London.
-Before this, I was a Faculty Lecturer in the Department of Philosophy at the University of Toronto Scarborough (2015-16) and an Alexander von Humboldt Postdoctoral Research Fellow in the Department of Philosophy at the University of Bonn (2013-15).
+I am a Lecturer in Philosophy at Royal Holloway University of London.
+Before this, I was a SSHRC Postdoctoral Research Fellow in the Department of Philosophy at McGill University (2016-2018), a Faculty Lecturer in the Department of Philosophy at the University of Toronto Scarborough (2015-16) and an Alexander von Humboldt Postdoctoral Research Fellow in the Department of Philosophy at the University of Bonn (2013-15).
 I completed my PhD in the Department of Philosophy at the University of Toronto in 2013.

-My research on Kant and post-Kantian philosophy appears in journal articles in History of Philosophy Quarterly, Dialogue: Canadian Philosophical Review, Idealistic Studies, Comparative and Continental Philosophy, PhaenEx: Journal of Existential and Phenomenological Theory and Culture, Northern European Journal of Philosophy, and Analecta Hermeneutica, and in book chapters in Rethinking Kant Vol. 4, Continental Realism and its Discontents, ThePalgrave Schelling Handbook, and The Bloomsbury Companion to Fichte.
-I am currently editing and contributing chapters to two collections of essays: one on the philosophy of F.W.J.
+My research appears in journal articles in History of Philosophy Quarterly, Dialogue: Canadian Philosophical Review, Idealistic Studies, Comparative and Continental Philosophy, PhaenEx: Journal of Existential and Phenomenological Theory and Culture, Northern European Journal of Philosophy, and Analecta Hermeneutica, and in book chapters in Critique in German Philosophy, The Significance of Indeterminacy: Perspectives from Asian and Continental Philosophy, Rethinking Kant Vol. 4, Continental Realism and its Discontents, ThePalgrave Schelling Handbook, and The Bloomsbury Companion to Fichte.
+I have also edited and contributed chapters to two collections of essays: one on the philosophy of F.W.J.
 Schelling for Oxford University Press, and one on historical and contemporary inquiries into skepticism for Routledge.